Székely Land football team

 The Székely Land football team (Székely labdarúgó-válogatott) is a team representing Székely Land, a historic and ethnographic region in eastern Transylvania, in central Romania, inhabited mainly by the Székelys, a subgroup of the Hungarian people.
-It is a member of ConIFA, an umbrella association for states, minorities, stateless peoples and regions unaffiliated with FIFA.
+It is a member of ConIFA, an umbrella association for states, minorities, and regions unaffiliated with FIFA.

 Székelyföld Labdarugó Egyesület

 The Székelyföld Labdarugó Egyesület is the football association of Székely Land.

 History

 The association named Székelyföld Labdarugó Egyesület (Székely Land Football Association) was founded in 2013 at Budapest, Hungary on the initiative of Kristóf Wenczel, a sports lawyer by profession.
-In January 2014, the Székelyföld Labdarugó Egyesület was admitted to the N.F.-Board, an organisation consisting of teams that represent nations, dependencies, unrecognized states, minorities, stateless peoples, regions and micronations not affiliated to FIFA.
-After the N.F.-Board became defunct later the same year, the Székelyföld Labdarugó Egyesület became member of the newly founded ConIFA.
+In January 2014, the Székelyföld Labdarugó Egyesület was admitted to the N.F.-Board, an organisation consisting of teams that represent nations, dependencies, unrecognized states, minorities, stateless peoples, regions and micronations not affiliated to FIFA; and afterwards, they became a member of the newly founded ConIFA.

+In 2023, they participated in the 2024 CONIFA World Cup Qualifiers.
+They were placed in Group C with Chameria and Two Sicilies.
+Sekler Land won both matches, 3-2 and 7-0 respectively, and qualified for the tournament.